-and the K\"ahler potential\footnote{Although the complex structure moduli and dilaton receive supersymmetric masses from the flux background, we retain the associated terms in \eqref{kpotis} because their expectation values matter for the overall normalization.
+The Pfaffian prefactor $\mathcal{A}$ depends on the complex structure moduli and the positions of any D3-branes: see \cite{Berg:2004ek,Baumann:2006th}.
+Finally, the K\"ahler potential is\footnote{Although the complex structure moduli and dilaton receive supersymmetric masses from the flux background, we retain the associated terms in \eqref{kpotis} because their expectation values matter for the overall normalization.
 The K\"ahler potential \eqref{kpotis} is consistent with that of \cite{DeWolfe:2002nn,Koerber:2007xk,Kallosh:2000ve} --- see Appendix \ref{app:conv} for details of our conventions.}